What Is Sleep Apnea? Hampton Roads, VA

 You may also consciously wake yourself up, realize you were snoring, and wake up with a noise.
 You might notice headaches when you wake up and experience fatigue throughout the day.
 Depression sets in, and you get easily mad or irritated by things.

-If you’re noticing just one of these things, it’s easy to push it to the back of your mind and not worry about it.
+If you notice just one of these things, it’s easy to ignore it and not worry about it.
 But you must contact our office as soon as you notice symptoms.
 This is especially true if you have multiple of these symptoms.
 Bring concerns to a professional as soon as possible to avoid the harsher consequences of untreated sleep apnea.

-At your consultation, we perform a physical exam and talk to you about your medical history and current conditions.
-We’ll ask questions about any symptoms you’re having and your sleep habits.
+At your consultation, we will perform a physical exam and discuss your medical history and current conditions.
+We will also ask questions about any symptoms you may be having and your sleep habits.

 Typically, we need a sleep study to properly diagnose sleep apnea.
-We do some versions in the office or there are ones that you can take and do at home.
-We’ll help you determine which option is the best option for you.
+We do some versions in the office, or there are ones that you can take and do at home.
+We’ll help you determine which option is best for you.

 CPAP machines are usually the most common treatment option for sleep apnea.
 However, they’re uncomfortable and can be hard for people to sleep with.